prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 When an OTLP sample has its aggregation temporality set to delta, write its value at `TimeUnixNano`.

 TODO: start time nano injection
+TODO: move the CT-per-sample here as the eventual goal

+If `StartTimeUnixNano` is set for a delta counter, it should be stored in the CreatedTimestamp field of the sample.
+The CreatedTimestamp field does not exist yet, but there is currently an effort towards adding it for cumulative counters ([PR](https://github.com/prometheus/prometheus/pull/16046/files)), and can be reused for deltas.
+Having the timestamp and the start timestamp stored in a sample means that there is the potential to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.

+### Chunks
 For the initial implementation, reuse existing chunk encodings.

 Currently the counter reset behaviour for cumulative native histograms is to cut a new chunk if a counter reset is detected.
 If a value in a bucket drops, that counts as a counter reset.
 As delta samples don’t build on top of each other, there could be many false counter resets detected and cause unnecessary chunks to be cut.
 Therefore a new counter reset hint/header is required, to indicate the cumulative counter reset behaviour for chunk cutting should not apply.

 ### Distinguishing between delta and cumulative metrics

-There should be a way to distinguish between delta and cumulative metrics.
+We need to be able to distinguish between delta and cumulative metrics.
 This would allow the query engine to apply different behaviour depending on the metric type.
 Users should also be able to see the temporality of a metric, which is useful for understanding the metric and for debugging.

 Our suggestion is to build on top of the [proposal to add type and unit metadata labels to metrics](https://github.com/prometheus/proposals/pull/39/files).
 The `__type__` label will be extended with additional delta types for any counter-like types (e.g. `delta_counter`, `delta_histogram`).
 The original types (e.g. `counter`) will indicate cumulative temporality.

 When ingesting a delta metric via the OTLP endpoint, the type will be added as a label.

-A con of this approach is that querying for all counter types or all delta series is less efficient - regex matchers like `__type__=~”(delta_counter|counter)” or `__type__=~”delta_.*”` would have to be used.
+A downside is that querying for all counter types or all delta series is less efficient - regex matchers like `__type__=~”(delta_counter|counter)”` or `__type__=~”delta_.*”` would have to be used.
 However, this does not seem like a particularly necessary use case to optimise for.

 ### Remote write